In Class 3, we have Miss Gillin as our class teacher. In Class 4, we have Miss Gronow as our class teacher.

 We are very lucky to have Mrs Hunter, Mrs Mavers and Mrs Mills helping us in our year group.

 We have PE on Monday and Wednesday.
 Please be aware that children no longer get changed in school.
 Therefore, on Mondays and Wednesdays, please ensure children come to school wearing their PE tops and shorts under black tracksuit bottoms (or black leggings) with, either a black tracksuit top/hoodie or their school jumper, and trainers.

 – a coat (labelled clearly with their name)

 – a water bottle (labelled clearly with their name)

-– a book to read throughout the day (this will not be shared with other children)
+– a book to read throughout the day

 As we are focusing on developing the children’s independence and sense of responsibility, please remind your child that they are responsible for looking after their belongings.
 We thank you for your continued support with this.

 Your child’s homework tasks will be uploaded onto Seesaw every Thursday.
 This will usually include a set of weekly spellings and another piece of homework (which will be either maths or English based), to be completed for the following Wednesday.
 Maths homework will be completed on MyMaths and English based homework will be completed on LiteracyPlanet.